tabman83/github-archive/README.md

 ## Author

-github-backup was written by Antonino Parisi tabman83@gmail.com
+github-archive was written by Antonino Parisi tabman83@gmail.com

 It is made possible thanks to:
 github-api: